By Mayo Clinic Staff

 Taking care of your remaining kidney

 - Extensive expertise and experience.
-Highly skilled Mayo Clinic urologic surgeons have performed thousands of nephrectomies over the years and about 2,000 partial nephrectomies since 2005.
-Mayo was one of the first medical centers to begin performing this procedure more than 20 years ago.
+Highly skilled Mayo Clinic urologic surgeons have performed thousands of nephrectomies over the years and more than 2,500 partial nephrectomies since 2005.
+Mayo Clinic was one of the first medical centers to begin performing this procedure more than 30 years ago.

 - Minimally invasive options.
 At Mayo Clinic, partial nephrectomy is the preferred treatment for small, single tumors located in only one kidney.
 Mayo experts use advanced surgical techniques to offer less invasive laparoscopic and robot-assisted options for partial nephrectomy.
-The smaller incisions in robotic and laparoscopic surgery usually mean you'll have less postoperative pain and blood loss and a faster return to your normal activities.
+The smaller incisions in robotic and laparoscopic surgery usually mean you'll have less pain after surgery and a faster return to your normal activities.

 - Research leader.
 Mayo Clinic has long been at the forefront of research on kidney-sparing surgery.
-Mayo Clinic tracks the results of Mayo patients treated for kidney cancer, focusing on how to improve outcomes.
-Research at Mayo and elsewhere shows overall higher survival rates for people who had a partial nephrectomy compared with people who had their whole kidney removed (radical nephrectomy).
+Mayo Clinic tracks the results of Mayo Clinic patients treated for kidney cancer, focusing on how to improve outcomes.
+Research at Mayo Clinic and elsewhere shows overall higher survival rates for people who had only part of a kidney removed (partial nephrectomy) compared with people who had a whole kidney removed (radical nephrectomy).

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-At Mayo Clinic in Arizona, specialists in urology perform nephrectomies and partial nephrectomies in adults.
+At Mayo Clinic's campus in Arizona, specialists in urology perform nephrectomies and partial nephrectomies in adults.

 For appointments or more information, call the Central Appointment Office at 800-446-2279 (toll-free) 8 a.m. to 5 p.m.
 Mountain Standard Time, Monday through Friday or complete an online appointment request form.